C2SM/git-course/advanced/Exercise_4_cherry-pick-rebase.md

 ## Rescue one commit with `git cherry-pick` <a name="cherry"></a>

-Suppose the keynote and the excursion turned out to be bad ideas, but extending the coffee break was right.
+Assume the keynote and the excursion are later judged unnecessary, but extending the coffee break was the right decision.
 You want that one change on `main`, and you want to abandon the rest.

 **Task 4.** Switch to `main` and bring over **only** the coffee break commit.